-Real-time Video: High data rate flow, strict delay, if compressed then highly variable date rate, moderate reliability.
+Real-time Video: Long messages, strict delay, variable date rate (if compressed), moderate reliability.

 Comments on modeling

 In modeling networks, there are a variety of sources of uncertainty:

 - Arrival times of packets, sessions, ...

 - Lengths of packets, sessions, ...

 - Destination of packets.

 - Whether errors occur in packets.

 - When a link or node fails.